MEAL KIT FAQ

 We create our menus weekly, based on what is at its peak seasonally.
 You will receive one cook kit, one ready-to-eat meal and one farm-to-freezer meal that you can eat right away or stash in the freezer for another day.
 Usually, one of these 3 dishes is meatless.
 You will receive an email Friday evening with the upcoming week’s menu, and an email Saturday morning, with a menu preview for the following week.

 Yes (some of them)!
 Pasture and Plenty provides a weekly meal kit option for Omnivore or Vegetarian meals.
-The Omnivore meal plan most often includes one meatless meal each week.
+The Omnivore meal plan includes one meatless meal each week.
 To accommodate protein-based dietary restrictions, such as shellfish, lamb or pork, we would serve the Vegetarian option to you in place of the planned omnivore dish which includes the restricted item.

 We can accommodate mushroom and nut-free or other main ingredient substitutions, by swapping in a meal from our Farm-to-Freezer case, of the chef's choice, in place of the meal which includes the ingredient you stay away from.
 We ask for these preferences when you sign up, to assure the best service.
 Just add a note with your order, or email [email protected] with your preferences, and to inquire whether your preference is one that we can accommodate.